 Events of default under the JPMorgan Chase Credit Facility include, without limitation, a default, event of default, or event that would constitute a default or event of default (pending giving notice or lapse of time or both), of any provision of the JPMorgan Chase Credit Agreement, the JPMorgan Chase Line of Credit Note, or any other instrument or document executed in connection with the JPMorgan Chase Credit Agreement or with any of the indebtedness, liabilities, and obligations of the Company to JPMorgan Chase or that would result from the extension of credit by JPMorgan Chase to the Company.

-As of December 31, 2023 the Company had no outstanding debt.
+As of March 31, 2024, the Company had \$500,000 in short-term outstanding debt on the line of credit.

 11. SHAREHOLDERS' EQUITY AND STOCK-BASED COMPENSATION

 Repurchases of Common Stock